-The 2017 amount represents bonuses earned in 2017 and paid in 2018.
+(1) The 2017 amount represents bonuses earned in 2017 and paid in 2018.

-(2) The grant date fair value of time based restricted stock unit awards (RSUs), performance based restricted stock unit awards (PRSUs) and option awards granted to our named executive officers was computed in accordance with FASB ASC Topic 718, Compensation-Stock Compensation.
-Assumptions made in this valuation are discussed in our annual report for the year ended December 31, 2017, filed with the SEC on Form 10-K on March 1, 2018 at Irem 7-Management's Discussion and Analysis of Financial Condition and Results of Operations-Stock Option Grants and Restricted Stock Units ("RSUs") and Performance-Based Restricted Stock Units.
-These amounts reflect the stock price at the time of the grant.
-In accordance with SEC rules, the amounts reported in the stock price at the time of the grant and naccordance with SEC rules, the amounts reported in the Stock Awards column for 2017 include the grant date fair value of the Based restricted to be shown even where the PRSUs were not ultimately earned.
-The following table provides information regarding the 2017 PRSUs based on the expected performance outcomes (and is the grant date fair value of the award, as reflected in the Summary Compensation Table) and maximum performance outcomes:
+The grant date fair value of time based restricted stock unit awards ("RSUs"), performance based restricted stock unit awards ("PRSUs") and option awards granted to our named executive officers was computed in accordance with FASB ASC Topic 718, Compensation-Stock Compensation.
+Assumptions made in this valuation are discussed in our annual report for the year ended December 31, 2017, filed with the SEC on Form 10-K on March 1, 2018 at Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations-Equity Compensation.
+These amounts reported the stock price at the time of the grant.
+In accordance with SEC rules, the amounts reported in the Stock Awards column for 2017 include the grant date fair value of the RSUs and PRSUs granted during 2017.
+The grant date fair value for this purpose is required to be shown even where the PRSUs were not ultimately earned.
+The following table provides information regarding the 2017 PRSUs based on the expected performance outcomes (and is the grant date fair value of the award, as reflected in the Summary Compensation Table) and maximum performance outcomes.
+(2) performance outcomes:

-Grant Date Fair Value for 2017 PRSUs (i.e., Based on Expected Performance) Value at Grant Date Assuming Maximum Performance Actual Realizable Value at Grant Date
+Grant Date Fair Value for Value at 2017 PRSUs Grant Date (i.e., Based Assuming on Expected Maximum Performance) Performance Actual Realizable Value at Grant Date

 Name and Principal Position (\$) (\$) (\$)

 John F. Crowley \$ 1,342,479 \$ 2,684,958

 William D. Baird III 402,733 805,466

 Bradley L. Campbell 492,231 984,462

 Jay Barth, M.D., 335,613 671,226

-Ellen S. Rosenberg 335,613 671,226 -
+Ellen S. Rosenberg 335.613 671.226

-(3) Consists of gains on investments in Mr. Crowley's deferred compensation plan account; please see the "Nonqualified Deferred Compensation" table below.
+Consists of gains on investments in Mr. Crowley's deferred compensation plan account; please see the "Nonqualified Deferred Compensation" table below.
+(3)

-(4) Includes \$13,000 of 401(k) employer match, \$866,667 of Monthly Medical Payments pursuant to Mr. Crowley's current employment agreement (see page 30), \$750 for health care savings account and \$1,428 in life insurance premiums.
+Includes \$13,000 of 401(k) employer match, \$866,667 of Monthly Medical Payments pursuant to Mr. Crowley's current employment agreement (see page 30), \$750 for health care savings account and \$1,428 in life insurance premiums.
+(4)